Equality, Diversity and Inclusion

 Diversity of our audience

 As part of our evaluation, we compare our demographic data with citywide stats to understand if our audiences are reflective of the make-up of Peterborough.
-From analysing this data, our target audiences for 2022-23 are disabled people, men, young people aged 11-19, and global majority communities of colour.
+From analysing this data, our target audiences for 2025-26 are disabled people (sustaining our engagement figure from this year), men, young people aged 20-24, and global majority (particularly South Asian & British Pakistani diaspora).

 Diversity of our artists

-In 2021 we worked with over 70 artists or organisations.
+From April 2024-25, we worked with 88 artists or organisations.
 Our survey responses suggest that:

-Ethnicity: 72% identify as White or White British, 9% identify as Black or Black British, 3% identify as Pakistani, 9% identify as Asian or Asian British, 6% identify as Multiple Ethnic Backgrounds/Mixed Heritage
+Ethnicity: 54.8% identify as White or White British, 6.4% identify as Black or Black British, 22.5% identify as Asian or Asian British, 3.2% identify as Multiple Ethnic Backgrounds/Mixed Heritage, and 16% identify as White Other.

 Diversity of our staff and consortium

-Sexuality: 82% identify as Heterosexual, 9% identify as Gay Woman / Lesbian, and 9% identify as Other
+Sexuality: 78% identify as Heterosexual, 7% identify as Queer, 14% identify as Bi.

-Ethnicity: 82% identify as White British, and 18% identify as Asian British
+Ethnicity: 71% identify as White British, 14% identify as Asian British, 6% and 7% identify as Mixed.

-Please note we will update this info in April 2023 as there have been some staff changes.
 An action we have taken to increase the diversity of our staff, consortium, and strategic team, is to invite guests from the many communities we work in to be “friends of the consortium”, attending occasional meetings.
 If you’d like to know more about this, please get in touch.
+In 2024 we also implemented “Associate Producers” – a new job role in which we will prioritise diversifying our staff team.

 What else are we doing?